iav0207/advent-of-code/index.md

 [Jump to top](#index)

 - [Day 01](./2023/day_01)  C++
-  + Reading digits from strings (even if they are written as words).
+  + Reading digits from strings.
+Even if they are written as words.